US: In first-of-its-kind, man with terminal heart disease gets transplant of genetically modified pig heart | www.lokmattimes.com

 "We are proceeding cautiously, but we are also optimistic that this first-in-the-world surgery will provide an important new option for patients in the future," he added.

-In October, surgeons successfully tested the transplant of a genetically modified pig kidney into a woman in New York who was brain-dead, according to CNN.
+In October, surgeons successfully tested the transplant of a genetically modified pig kidney into a woman in New York who was brain-dead, according to the release.

 ( With inputs from ANI )